 Two of the feature-length episodes strayed too far from the Canon for most people’s liking.
 These were The Last Vampyre (based perhaps too loosely on The Sussex Vampire from The Case-Book of Sherlock Holmes) and The Eligible Bachelor (based on The Noble Bachelor from The Adventures of Sherlock Holmes).

 The Hound of the Baskervilles was another two-hour episode that was so disappointing that Jeremy Brett wanted to do it again.
 David Stuart Davies refers to the hound jokingly with a reference to Silver Blaze as “the dog that did nothing in the ratings”.
 The Sign of Four was the only feature length episode that provided a creditable performance.

 In the midst of all this, in 1988 and 1989, Jeremy Brett and Edward Hardwicke toured with a stage play entitled The Secret of Sherlock Holmes in which it is proposed that Moriarty is just a figment of Holmes fevered brain.
-I can scarcely put into words what I think of that!

 The second is The Man Who Became Sherlock Holmes by Terry Manners – his first foray into the world of Holmes.